blueburrito24/obsidiannotes/Wishlist.md

 	-Follow the above guidelines.
 	-Add toe joints following [this tutorial](https://www.youtube.com/watch?v=4kY5DhkBpb8).
 	-Use a hairdryer and take apart the figure, including the hands, and sand down the joints for repainting.
-	-Use a mix of the Vallejo Alien Purple and Metal Medium and repaint the entire figure.
+	-Use a mix of the Vallejo Hexed Lichen and Metal Medium and repaint the entire figure.
 	-Repaint the face using regular white and Vermillion Red, alongside a blue wash on the tongue.
 	-Repaint the logo on the front and back torso, copying the logo from the 12 inch Spider-Man, sanding down the parts where the torso and lower abdomen touch to avoid paint rub.
 	-Cut out a bit of the neck at the back using an exacto knife for increased range.